Actioner/graphql-prisma/README.md

 ...
 ```

-Since we are expanding the `votes` property on the type `Link`.
-It proceeds the same way as before, since there is at least a vote casted for this `Link`.
+The `votes` property also gets expanded on the type `Link`.
+It proceeds the same way as before, becuase at least one vote was cast for this `Link`.

 ```bash
 prisma:client Generated request: +1ms